sanieni6/Module_1-Capstone-project/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project you can follow my work through my social networks Thanks to Cindy Shin for her template: [Behance](https://www.behance.net/adagio07)
+If you like this project you can follow my work through my social networks You can follow the author of the original template on [Behance](https://www.behance.net/adagio07)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse and Cindy shin.
+I would like to thank Microverse and Cindy shin for the inspiring.[Behance](https://www.behance.net/adagio07)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 📋License <a name="license"></a>
-This project is [Creative commons](LICENSE.md) licensed.
+This project is [Creative commons](LICENSE.md) licensed. <br>
+Based on an original design idea by Cindy Shin in Behance.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>